Part 5

 Close to the West Holts Stage you can find the Glasto Latino area.
 Live salsa and tango music is played here from Wednesday evening onwards and experts and beginners alike can hit the dancefloor and also join in the free classes throughout the daytime.
 They do a very quaffable Mojito here and not unreasonably priced too.

 Even the Tipi Field has its own Ancient Futures Stage.
-What better way could there possibly be of spending an evening at Glastonbury than dancing to festival legends The Egg in a big old wigwam?
+What better way could there possibly be of spending an evening at Glastonbury than dancing to my very good friends 3 Daft Monkeys in a big old wigwam?
+I must have seen these guys at least 40 times on festival stages up and down the country and I never tire of their infectiously danceable gypsy folk sounds.

 As well as all of the above, several of the bars, cafes and stalls dotted around the site have small stages where acts will entertain you while you glug your cider and munch your falafels.
 You are unlikely to find any details of who is playing or even where these venues are in the programme.
 You'll just have to wander and discover them for yourselves.